-The Washington communities of City of Spokane, City of Spokane Valley and Spokane County are covered under the Eastern Washington general MS4 Phase 2 permit.
+The Washington communities of City of Spokane, City of Spokane Valley and Spokane County are covered under the Eastern Washington general MS4 Phase 2 stormwater permit.
 This permit has an effective date of August 1, 2014, and expires July 31, 2019.
 Washington State Department of Transportation (DOT) has a separate MS4 permit that was effective as of August 1, 2013.
-The Idaho communities and highway districts (City of Post Falls, City of Coeur d’Alene, Post Falls Highway District, and Idaho DOT, District 1) will all be covered under the forthcoming general permit for all regulated MS4s in Idaho.
+The Idaho communities and highway districts (City of Post Falls, City of Coeur d’Alene, Post Falls Highway District, Lakes Highway District, and Idaho Transportation Department, District 1) will all be covered under the forthcoming general permit for all regulated MS4s in Idaho.
 The preliminary draft permit and fact sheet were issued in April 2016.

 The Eastern Washington general permit requires permittees to allow Low Impact Development (LID) stormwater management techniques in new development and redevelopment projects, where feasible.
-Second, the permit features new requirements for permittees to cooperatively develop and conduct Ecology‐approved studies to assess effectiveness of permit‐required stormwater management program activities and best management practices” (City of Spokane’s Clean Water Plan 2014).
+Second, the permit features new requirements for permittees to cooperatively develop and conduct Ecology‐approved studies to assess effectiveness of permit‐required stormwater management program activities and “best management practices” (City of Spokane’s Clean Water Plan 2014).
 Other components of existing MS4 permits that will lead to reduction of PCBs in stormwater include (from Ecology, 2012):

 All new development and redevelopment projects meeting a specified threshold must preserve natural drainage systems to the extent possible at the site.